copilot-emacs/copilot.el/README.md

 M-x copilot-chat-send-region
 ```

+There are also one-shot task commands that send the active region (or the function at point when no region is active) with a canned prompt, so you don't have to type anything; the answer streams into the chat buffer as usual:

+- `copilot-chat-review` — review the code for bugs, risks, and improvements
+- `copilot-chat-fix` — fix bugs or problems in the code
+- `copilot-chat-doc` — document the code (docstrings and comments)
+- `copilot-chat-optimize` — optimize the code for performance and readability
+- `copilot-chat-write-tests` — write unit tests for the code

+`copilot-chat-task` prompts for the task with completion and dispatches to the same machinery.
+The prompts live in `copilot-chat-task-prompts` and can be customized (or extended with your own tasks).

 Key bindings in the `*copilot-chat*` buffer:
 - **C-c RET** or **C-c C-c** — send a follow-up message
 - **C-c C-k** — cancel streaming, or reset if idle